m-faezi/MMTO/MMTO/README.md

 **Create wheel**

- - `cd MDMTO`
+ - `cd MMTO`
  - `python setup.py bdist_wheel`
- - `pip install ./MDMTO`
+ - `pip install ./MMTO`

- The wheel is created in the directory `MDMTO/dist`, it will be named `mdmto-XXXXX.whl` where `XXXXXX` are name tags identifying the current platform and Python version.
+ The wheel is created in the directory `MMTO/dist`, it will be named `mmto-XXXXX.whl` where `XXXXXX` are name tags identifying the current platform and Python version.

 **Install wheel**